2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools

 While working on their Bachelor's Degree, conservation majors at NC State accumulate an average of around $21,857 in student debt.
 The average monthly payment of a loan this size is about $254, assuming that the borrower is on a 10-year repayment plan.

-Humboldt State University did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
-It came in at #16 on the list.
-Located in the remote town of Arcata, Humboldt State University is a public school with a moderately-sized student population.
+Humboldt State University ranked #16 on this year’s Most Popular Natural Resources Conservation Bachelor’s Degree Schools list.
+Located in the town of Arcata, Humboldt State University is a public school with a moderately-sized student population.

 Of the 143 students majoring in conservation at Humboldt State University, 38% are male and 62% are female.